 Chart comparisons were performed in CARIS HIPS/SIPS 7.1 using cleaned BASE surfaces of mainscheme and investigation lines, colored depth ranges, and sounding layers.
-The data was compared to the largest scale chart in this area, summarized in Tables No. 7 and 8.
+The data was compared to the largest scale chart in this area, summarized in Table No. 7 and 8.

 Table No. 7.
-Nautical charts used for comparison
+Nautical Charts used for Comparison

 Chart Number Scale Edition Edition Date

 11356 1:80,000 38 Jun 08

-11357 1:80,000 40 Jun 09
+Table No. 7.
+Nautical Charts used for Comparison

 Table No. 8.
-Nautical chart correction dates
+Nautical Chart Correction Dates

 Chart Number Corrected Through

-NM LNM
+Chart Nulliber NM LNM

 11356 Jun 14/08 Jun 03/08

-11357 Jun 06/09 Jun 02/09

-The sounding layer to which charted soundings were compared was generated from a 1-m BASE surface created for each of the subareas in each Sheet.
-The shoal biased radius option was always selected.
-Either distance on the ground or mm at map scale was used, and a single-defined radius adjusted to obtain an adequate number of soundings within the region.
+The sounding layer to which charted soundings were compared was generated from a 1m BASE surface created for each of the subareas in each Sheet.
+The shoal biased radius option was always selected, however, the radius was selected as either distance on the ground (in ft) or mm at map scale; this potentially varied from sheet to sheet and is detailed in each Descriptive Report.
+A single-defined radius was chosen that generated a sufficient amount of soundings; this also potentially varied from subarea to subarea and is detailed in each Descriptive Report.